drgnfrts/ura-llm-search/data/DC-cleaned-md/Residential/Flats-Condominiums/Balconies-PES-PRT.md

 A Private Enclosed Space refers to a semi-outdoor area adjacent to a strata unit.
 It forms part of the private strata area of units which are sold to homeowners.

 All PES in non-landed residential developments shall be counted as GFA under the 7% maximum bonus GFA allowed beyond the Master Plan (MP) stipulated GPR.
-PES approved before 12 January 2013 may not be counted towards the development’s GFA.
+PES approved before 12 January 2013 may not be counted towards the development's GFA.

 To qualify for the bonus GFA scheme, PES shall comply with the guidelines to retain a semi-outdoor character.
 The structures shall comply with the relevant requirements from technical agencies.